Automatically Sell Online Courses w/ Our Free, Proven Funnel Template

 So there you have it!

-I hope these 3 steps have shown you how to sell online courses using a sales funnel.
+I hope these 3 steps have shown you how to sell your online courses with your sales funnel.

 First and foremost, make sure that you have the right sales funnel structure in place (choose simplicity over complexity when first starting out).

-After you’ve started seeing some good results, you can add in layers of complexity to optimize further.
+After you’ve started seeing some good results, you can add in layers of complexity to optimize your funnel further.

 You can even add tripwires, upsells, or higher-tiered courses with a higher price point once you’ve built up enough trust with your prospects.